DavidKhanTech/WeatherX/README.md

 # Project Description

+Having to plan out what to wear takes forever, and if the weather isn't what you thought, you're stuck in an ugly sweater.

-Do you want to check the weather and pick out your clothes at the same time without having to overthink what to wear that day?
+Want to know the weather and what to wear according to zip code?

-Maybe you are going on vacation and would like tips on what to wear?
+Would you like fashion tips for that specific vacation location.

 WeatherX has the solution.

-Realtime weather data is used for your everyday fashion needs.
+WeatherX is using Realtime weather data for your everyday fashion needs.

 WeatherX checks the weather for any zip code and then recommends what to wear based on the weather conditions.

 WeatherX can potentially be a new way to advertise or used for eCommerce

+Nowadays, people barely have time to go out and shop for clothes.
-WeatherX is currently at its concept stage of an app with great potential

-and is presently accepting angel investors.
+WeatherX is currently at its concept stage with great potential and is presently accepting angel investors.

 # API and Data Sample